Korolikha

 Korolikha (Королиха) is a rural locality (a village) in Zadneselskoye Rural Settlement, Ust-Kubinsky District, Vologda Oblast, Russia.
 The population was 186 as of 2002.
 There are 3 streets.

 Geography

 Korolikha is located 34 km north of Ustye (the district's administrative centre) by road.
 Kuryanikha is the nearest rural locality.

+Demographics

+According to the 2002 Russian Census, Korolikha had a population of 186 residents.

+The 2010 Census recorded a population of 131 inhabitants.

+As of 1 September 2025, the population was estimated at 134 residents.